yiwenzz/ivy_web/content/post/2018-09-23-Quantitative-Terms.md

   - Statistics
 ---

-# A Random blog from the weekend readings
+# A Random Blog From the Weekend Readings

 I would really love to have at least one blog posted at weekly basis.
 However, that is not likely to happen since life is hard, with no exception to myself.
 So, I have made this small goal of posting a blog of my readings from time to time.
 This week’s topic is about the quantitative terminology.
 In this blog, I will list definitions and terms that are very often used in statistics.
 Sources and references are from Google, *Social Statistics for a Diverse Society* by Chava Frankfort-Nachmias and Anna Leon-Guerrero (2011), and some of own interpretations.